autarch/blog.urth.org/content/posts/2012-10-10-seeking-product-managers-for-informational-interviews.md

 I promise not to directly solicit people that we interview later on if we decide to hire for this position.

-Please email me at <drolsky@maxmind.com> if you can put me in touch with someone to talk to.
+Please email me at <s>dead email address</s> if you can put me in touch with someone to talk to.